Breastfeed Your Baby

 Does my newborn need any other foods?

-No. Until your baby is about 6 months old, they only need your breast milk.
-In fact, giving babies things like rice cereal or baby food too early can keep them from getting the nutrients they need from breast milk.
+No. Until your baby is about 6 months old, they only need breast milk or formula.
+In fact, giving babies things like rice cereal or baby food too early can keep them from getting the nutrients they need from breast milk or formula.

-Most babies are ready for solid foods between ages 4 and 6 months — don’t start giving your baby solid foods before age 4 months.
+Most babies are ready for solid foods around age 6 months — don’t start giving your baby solid foods before age 4 months.

 Here are some guidelines to help make sure your baby gets the nutrition they need.